xavierlepretre/polymesh_docs/Polymesh/docs/compliance.md

 }
 ```

-Of these, there are two "special" claims which are treated differently, which are:
+Of these, there are two "special" claims that are treated differently, namely:

 - `CustomerDueDiligence`: This can only be issued by trusted [CDD](./cdd.md) service providers and allows a user general access to the Polymesh network.